etlhsu/place/src/content/moments/time-for-change.md

 I think other people are better positioned to pursue them.
 My thoughts are as disposable as my email.

 I find it funny that meditation focuses on "clearing your mind."
-At least for me, my baseline of stress (for optimal wellbeing) is extremely high.
+At least for me, my baseline of stress (for optimal well-being) is extremely high.
 Clearing my mind also clears my personality.
 So constantly convincing myself to sit on the sidelines has nearly erased my soul.
 I'm really transparent about it too.
 I tell people that I do nothing on the weekends and have zero hobbies.
 Could you really shove more red flags into a single person?